A Comprehensive Guide How to Break Negative Habits:

 Gain momentum by utilizing minor victories.

-When it comes to long-term habit modification, consistency is more important than intensity.
+When it comes to long-term habit modification, consistency is more critical than intensity.

 Eliminate triggers (for example, by not allowing junk food in the house).